QuiltServerTools/Ledger/docs/api/using_the_database.md

 ### What language?

-While we would stronly recommend Kotlin, which gains you access to all of our database methods, removing the need for an API, it is possible to write using Java with our DatabaseApi class.
+While we would strongly recommend Kotlin, which grants  you access to all of our database methods, removing the need for an API, it is possible to write using Java with our LedgerApi.
 Please see the Java section.

 ### Negatable parameters